primaryagent/MediumPitch/BRAND_VOICE.md

 **Mission:** Make Bitcoin accessible through credit without margin calls.
 We structure Bitcoin loans into securities that banks can hold.
 First Bitcoin financial product that pays interest.

 **What We Do:**
-- Issue Bitcoin loans (10 years, 15% APR, no margin calls)
+- Issue Bitcoin installment plans (10 years, 15% effective APR, no margin calls)
 - Structure loans into $100M Bitcoin-Backed Securities tranches
 - Sell to institutions at 8% coupon
 - Originate more loans with proceeds